sitevision/envision/packages/envision-docs/src/pages/dashboard/index.md

 ### Dynamic font size in widgets <span id="dynamic-font-size" class="offset-anchor"></span>

-The widgets are dynamic font containers by default, so it's **not** required to use the Dynamic font container.
+Widgets already has a containment context which makes them dynamic font containers by default.
+Therefore the dynamic font container is **not** required.

 Here is an overview of how different size widgets will change size at different Dashboard grid sizes.
 The dashboard grid adapts between 1–4 columns depending on available screen space.